h920032/STM32-Boot-App-Demo/README.md

   - **LED_RED** on PB14
   - **LED_YELLOW** on PE1
   - **BUTTON** on PC13
-- *Add any additional hardware requirements*

 ## Features
 - Boot/Application partition architecture with a dedicated bootloader.
 - Firmware verification and version checking prior to starting the application.
 - LED indicators show system status.
 - Manual firmware update capability via bootloader commands.
-- *Add your key features here*

 ## Memory Layout
 The STM32H723 flash memory is divided into two main sections: